Memorable Manitobans: Anita Schwartz Neville

 Civil servant, MP (2001-2004), MP (2004-2005), MP (2006-2008), MP (2008-2011), Lieutenant Governor.

-Born at Winnipeg on 22 July 1942, daughter of Faye Schwartz (?-?) and Harold Schwartz (1914-1987), she received a BA degree in Political Science from the University of Manitoba.
+Born at Winnipeg on 22 July 1942, daughter of Fay Jacobson (?-2001) and Harold Schwartz (1914-1987), she received a BA degree in Political Science from the University of Manitoba.
 She worked as a consultant for the provincial government and for several governmental and non-governmental agencies.

 She was a Liberal candidate for the River Heights constituency in the 1995 provincial general election but was defeated.
 Later that year, she was elected as a trustee for the Winnipeg School Division and served as Chair twice (1987-1988, 1995-1996).
 Elected in the 2000 federal general election, she was re-elected in 2004 and 2008 but defeated in 2011.
 She was appointed Lieutenant Governor of Manitoba in 2022.

-In recognition of her community service, she received a Queen Elizabeth II Golden Jubilee Medal (2002) and a Queen Elizabeth II Diamond Jubilee Medal (2012).
-She is a member of the Order of Manitoba (2022).
+In recognition of her community service, she received a Queen Elizabeth II Golden Jubilee Medal (2002), Queen Elizabeth II Diamond Jubilee Medal (2012), and Queen Elizabeth II Platinum Jubilee Medal (2022).
+She is a member of the Order of Manitoba (2022) and she received an honorary doctorate from the University of Manitoba (2024).

-Former wife of William Franklin Wymark “Bill” Neville with whom she had three daughters.
+She is the former wife of William Franklin Wymark “Bill” Neville with whom she has three daughters.

 Sources: